allmaps/arcade/README.md

 https://arcade.allmaps.org

+- OSM attribution
+- XState 5
+- Timeout for loading annotation and IIIF image tiles
 - _Explode_ mask animation on perfect score
 - Add heading text to ScoreLarge
 - In Results view, perfect score now twice, how to improve? add property to submission: found: boolean
 - Show round score in header when no longer showing in center
 - Improve `flyTo` function
 - Improve `<kbd>` styling
+- Also button with icon in Explain
 - Icons for all buttons (https://phosphoricons.com/ and https://github.com/haruaki07/phosphor-svelte)
 - Titles in explain screen
 - No game timeout on web